SyngletOxygen/LittleBigPlanetPrivateServerPatcher/README.md

 # LittleBigPlanetPrivateServerPatcher
-Private Server Patcher for the Little Big Planet Games
+Private Server Patcher for the LittleBigPlanet Games

 ### Features: